Check out our new FHA first-time homebuyers guide updated for 2024

 How To Apply for Section 8 Housing in New York

-To apply for Section 8 in New York, interested applicants should contact the local public housing authority that administers the program in their county or city.
-In New York City, residents apply through the New York City Housing Authority.
+To apply for Section 8 in New York, contact your local public housing authority.
+In New York City, applications go through the New York City Housing Authority.
+The housing authority will give you the application or let you download it online.

 Can I transfer my Section 8 Voucher to New York?